Bad1m/SVChVS_Glushchenkov-PIR-201/cv.md

 # Contacts for communication:

 - Cell:+375445532924
-- Email: vadim600000@gmail.com;
+- Email: vadim600000@gmail.com

 # Brief information about yourself:

 I am studying in the 3rd year at BRU as a software engineer.
 I want to learn new programming languages, frameworks, methodologies, development tools.
-I'm an enthusiastic, responsible and hard working IT person.;
+I'm an enthusiastic, responsible and hard working IT person.

 # Skills: